 By Oisin McQueirns & Michael Corry

-With ESPN’s sensational ‘The Last Dance’ documentary about Michael Jordan and the Chicago Bulls coming towards its conclusion, sports fans will require something to fill the void.
+ESPN’s sensational ‘The Last Dance’ documentary about Michael Jordan and the Chicago Bulls has come to a conclusion and sports fans require something to fill the void.

-The Last Dance has captivated audiences across the globe since episode one and two dropped on April 19th with the story of the 90s Bulls and Jordan’s incredible career making it one of the most talked-about documentaries in years.
+The Last Dance captivated audiences across the globe since episode one and two dropped on April 19th.
+The story of the 90s Bulls and Jordan’s incredible career made for compelling viewing and made the series one of the most talked-about documentaries in years.

 But for those who have caught the basketball bug, what’s next?

 Here we take a look a five of the best basketball documentaries to watch after ‘The Last Dance’.

 A true innovator when he arrived in the NBA, Allen Iverson disrupted the culture as much as any player ever has during his time in the league, and ‘Iverson’ expertly chronicles his career and life outside of the court.

 Iverson was often portrayed in a negative fashion by the sports media during his time in the NBA as he broke the mould of what a player should say and how they should look, but his style proved to be a seismic influence on today’s game.